Revised December 18, 2000.

 (h) Remuneration

 Directors of the Club shall receive no monetary compensation for their work in the Club.
-Travel expenses are not payable.
+Directors of the club are eligible to claim reasonable expenses for the purpose of conducting club business.

 4. OFFICERS OF THE CORPORATION